Usage Guide

 Selecting accounts for reports

-Accounts can be selected for reports either by setting global reporting.accounts (conf-setting and command line) setting or with report specific selector.
+Accounts can be selected for reports either by setting global report.accounts (conf-setting and command line) setting or with report specific selector.

 Default selection for reports is "all accounts" and it can be done with empty setting.